 5 – David Krauter

-Websites That Sell / Twitter – LinkedIn
+Founder of Websites That Sell / Twitter – LinkedIn

 Hands down HotJar has given us the biggest “growth hack” opportunities on website projects.
 HotJar is a user experience reporting tool which allows one to measure where clicks are going, which areas of the website people are spending the most time on, complete on-site surveys of customers and even record entire customer experiences via video.

 The data this tool delivers (when used correctly) is priceless.

 A quick example of its use on a recent client project:

 The client operates in the Supplement space.
 They wanted to rebuild their website as many of the functional processes on their current framework were rather clunky – so this was already costing them sales.

 However, before pen hit the paper to strategize their new store we installed HotJar on their website for a period of 2 weeks.

 - Clicks & time spent on site and where in particular.

 - Video recorded traffic flow – where were visitors were getting stuck.